-This myth has long since become marital tradition.
+This myth has been around long since marital tradition.
 The ring is worn on the third finger as ancient Greek physicians believed that it contains a vein which runs directly to your heart, symbolising eternal love.
 However, if you ask any medical professional they will inform you that there is no conclusive evidence that there is a vein that flows directly to the heart from any of the fingers.

 It may have started as a myth, but it is now one of the most important wedding traditions to this day.

 6.Why Are Gold and Silver Traditionally the Most Common Metal for Wedding Rings?